 - 1. To create a system backup of the systems data to the SD card, hold the BACKUP button until the light above the SD-card starts to flash green. - 2.
 The light above the SD-card will flash green during the whole process. - 3.
-When the process is complete, the light will shine green.
+When the process is complete, the light will shine green for 5 seconds.
 Now the backup is finished.
-The light will be active until the SD-card is removed or the device is restarted.